Chirojeugd-Vlaanderen/civicrm.net/README.md

 # Chiro.CiviCrm.Wcf

-This project aims to provide a .NET client library for CiviCRM.
-It connects to the CiviCRM API using WCF.
+This project provides interfaces and a behavior that allow communication with the CiviCRM API using WCF.

 ## Warning!

 ### Volatile interface

-This is a young project, and its interface (defined in Chiro.CiviCrm.ClientInterfaces) still changes a lot.
-And it will keep on changing for a while, at least until issues #22 and #23 are fixed.
+This is a young project, and therefore it is still changing a lot.
+So if you use this in your own software projects, chances are high that you will have to refactor things as the master branch moves on.

+I will keep you informed when this project becomes more or less stable.

 ### You need to patch CiviCRM

-For this to work, you need to patch CiviCRM: https://github.com/civicrm/civicrm-core/pull/4641/files (No worries, it is a small patch.)
+For all this to work, you need to patch CiviCRM: https://github.com/civicrm/civicrm-core/pull/4641/files (No worries, it is a small patch.)